 The number of people living at home can also significantly impact your electricity usage.
 Regardless of whether new people join their home temporarily or permanently, more people at home can have a significant impact on your electricity costs.
 With a few more bodies at home, that typically means that the dishwasher is used more often, laundry is done every week, and more lights are on than before.

 With COVID-19, we are spending more hours at home, and people are using appliances more than before.
 The COVID-19 safer-at-home initiative is leading to more TV being watched, more iPad time, and more A/C usage.
-Your profession may also be impacted, where your job is now requiring you to WFH.
+COVID has impacted the way you work.
+Most jobs now require you to work-from-home (WFH).
 So the hours that you once spent at your office charging your computer, monitors, and running additional lights.

 As more time passes, the electronic appliances in your home degrade and lose efficiency.
 This loss in efficiency can lead to older appliances becoming “energy hogs” in your home.
 Even in their best condition, older devices will draw more electricity to generate the same amount of power that most comparable appliances could today.
 Just like with cars, appliances are now becoming more energy efficient.
 Replacing

 Also, older appliances weren’t made with the same efficiency standards that are required today.
 If your home is full of older appliances, switching to newer appliances could significantly reduce your electricity bill.

 The ENERGY STAR certification helps identify energy-efficient appliances during the shopping process.
 Energy-efficient appliances make a substantial impact.
 In particular, the appliances that use a lot of electricity can see the most significant impact.
 A few examples of appliances that use a lot of power are refrigerators, dishwashers, dehumidifiers, dryers, and incandescent lights.
 Switching to more energy-efficient appliances in your home could lead to significant annual savings on your electricity bills.